Harish-Sidar/Flexicart/freelance/README.md

 5. Create a pull request to the main repository.

 ###  License

-This project is licensed under the [MIT License](LICENSE).

 ---
 Feel free to use this README.md template as a starting point for your project.
-Make sure to update the content with specific details related to your CodeHunt website and customize it further to suit your needs.
+Make sure to update the content with specific details related to your flexicart website and customize it further to suit your needs.